Pope Francis cancels trip to COP28 climate conference in Dubai due to illness

 Pope Francis has canceled a planned trip to Dubai, where he was scheduled to speak at a climate conference, based on his doctors' advice, Vatican spokesman Matteo Bruni said Tuesday in a statement.

-The pope who was slated to speak Saturday at COP28 on climate issues announced on Sunday he was fighting a lung inflammation.
+The pope, who was slated to speak Saturday at the COP28 summit on climate issues, announced last weekend he was fighting a case of lung inflammation.

 "Pope Francis accepted the doctors' request with great regret and the trip was therefore canceled," the statement said.